barborawolf/stats-tutorials/tutorials/data/README.md

 Speed and accuracy of eye movements from several subjects in [an eye tracking experiment](https://doi.org/10.3758/s13414-017-1480-9).
 Slightly simplified from the full set of data.

+## salmon

+Measurements of the concentrations of various contaminants in farmed salmon at various locations around the world.
+From a [study](https://doi.org/10.1126/science.1091447) by Hites and colleagues.

 ## sleep

 Extra sleep gained while on one of two drugs.
 Data reported in Student's article '[The probable error of a mean](https://www.jstor.org/stable/2331554)' in *Biometrika*.